 Best of Both Worlds

 Can't fully commit to a half-up, half-down hairstyle?
 This bride proves that meeting halfway can be just as stunning.
-She tucked back only one side of her hair and allowed the rest to cascade around her face, accenting with a posy of baby's breath.
+She tucked her front pieces underneath, instead of pulling them back, to achieve a similar effect.

 An Unexpected Twist

-Instead of directly pinning her tresses back, this bride finished off the style with a flourish: Each end gently twists, before sweeping downward into the rest of the hair.
+Instead of directly pinning her tresses back, this beauty finished off the style with a flourish: Each end gently twists, before sweeping downward into the rest of the hair.

 This bride brightened up her inky-hued, glossy locks with two pure white rosebuds.